TomConlin/Semantic_Exchange_Format/README.md

 - No cycles of edges.
-without this constraint when traversing a graph you need to keep track every node you have visited and stop if you see one twice because you are in an infinate loop.
+without this constraint when traversing a graph you need to keep track every node you have visited and stop if you see one twice because you are in an infinite loop.

 (This next one is only quasi true:)